-3.3.5 Foreign Aid: Improved Thanks to Better Project Aid Implementation
+3.3.5 Foreign Aid: Improved - Thanks to Better Project Aid Implementation

-Foreign aid inflow in July-November period, FY2013 stood at USD 906.6 million, posting an impressive growth of 107.4 per cent compared to the corresponding months of FY2012.
-Net foreign aid inflow during the first five months (USD 568.4 million) was significantly higher compared to the same period of FY2012 (USD 97.1 million).
-This significant improvement in aid inflow mainly originated from disbursement by Japan (USD 150 million), WB (USD 285 million) and ADB (USD 136 million).
+Foreign aid inflow in July-November period, FY2012-13 stood at USD 906.6 million, posting an impressive growth of 107.4 per cent compared to the corresponding months of FY2011-12.
+Net foreign aid inflow during the first five months (USD 568.4 million) was significantly higher compared to the same period of FY2011-12 (USD 97.1 million).
+This significant improvement in aid inflow mainly originated from disbursement by Japan (USD 150 million), World Bank (USD 285 million) and Asian Development Bank (ADB) (USD 136 million).
 Close monitoring and better coordination have perhaps helped.
 In the current fiscal year, government has set a gross foreign aid target of USD 3.2 billion.
-Developments related to the Padma bridge financing by the World Bank has cast a dark shadow on the management of large development projects, transparency and overall economic governance and appropriate lessons will need to be drawn from this experience (CPD is preparing a separate report on the padma saga).
-The

-IMF also delayed the disbursement of second part of 'Extended Credit Facility' loan which was due in November, 2012.
-Though the country is gradually moving out from aid dependency, but the aid inflow has its own significance to meet the country's increasing development needs.
+Developments related to the Padma Bridge financing by the World Bank has cast a dark shadow on the management of large development projects, transparency and overall economic governance, and appropriate lessons will need to be drawn from this experience.
+The IMF also delayed the disbursement of second part of the ECF which was due in November, 2012.
+Though the country is gradually moving out from aid dependency, the aid inflow has its own significance to meet the country's increasing development needs.